swatimirashi5/data-analytics-portfolio/README.md

 ### Welcome to my Data Analytics portfolio!

-This collection shows my ability to turn raw data into actionable insights and interactive dashboards using **Excel, SQL, Python, and Power BI**.
+This collection shows my ability to turn raw data into actionable insights and interactive dashboards using **SQL, Excel, Python, and Power BI**.
 Through both individual and team work, I uncover trends, solve problems, and drive data-informed business decisions.

 ---

 ### 👤 Profile Summary

 - Postgraduate in **Industrial Mathematics with Computer Applications** with strong **problem-solving** and **statistical skills**.
-- **2+ years of experience** in Python, SQL, Power BI, and Excel for data analysis, visualization, and insights generation.
+- **2+ years of experience** in SQL, Excel, Python, and Power BI for data analysis, visualization, and insights generation.
 - Completed an **on-campus internship as a Data Analyst**, contributing to individual and team projects that delivered actionable insights.
 - Passionate about **solving real-world problems** and driving **data-informed business decisions**.